Jinnah Park, Peshawar

-Jinnah Park is a public park located in Peshawar city of Khyber Pakhtunkhwa province of Pakistan.
+Jinnah Park, formerly known as Cunningham Park, is a public park located in Peshawar city of Khyber Pakhtunkhwa province of Pakistan.

-Overview and History

 Jinnah Park is located on the Grand Trunk (GT) Road opposite to Balahisar Fort in Peshawar.
 It was called Cunningham Park in the past.
-In July 1947, British government held referendum regarding partition and joining of NWFP (now Khyber Pakhtunkhwa) either to India and Pakistan in Jinnah Park then Cunningham Park.
+In July 1947, British government held referendum regarding partition and joining of NWFP (now Khyber Pakhtunkhwa) either to India and Pakistan in Cunningham Park.
 In 2011, the Government of Khyber Pakhtunkhwa constructed digital fountain in the park.